A Hull eye surgeon has become the first in UK to trial new equipment allowing greater surgical precision in the removal of cataracts.

-Hull and East Yorkshire Hospitals NHS Trust became the first hospital trust in the UK to use the equipment during cataract removals when the equipment was brought to the Eye Hospital in April.
+Hull University Teaching Hospitals NHS Trust became the first hospital trust in the UK to use the equipment during cataract removals when the equipment was brought to the Eye Hospital in April.

 Results are currently being evaluated but it is thought the advanced equipment will enable patients with complex cataracts to be treated in a safe environment with greater precision and better outcomes than before.

 Mr Vize said: “I’m really pleased our team was selected by Bausch and Lomb to try out the equipment.
 It shows we are going from strength to strength and our work with patients is being recognised on an international stage.”

 Cataracts are a natural part of the ageing process and cause patchy clouding of the eye’s natural lens.
 Cataracts can appear in both eyes although not always at the same time or develop in the same way.

 Over time, the patchiness can increase to blur vision, causing problems with driving and other daily activities.